-I also run a fortnightly life drawing group at Port Noarlunga Arts Centre on alternate Monday evenings from 7.00 to 8.30, starting on Feb 13.
+I also run a fortnightly life drawing group at Port Noarlunga Arts Centre on alternate Monday evenings from 7.00 to 8.30.
 It costs just $12 and includes coffee or tea.
 Please contact me here or via the Meetup group if you’re interested.

 On the alternate Monday we meet for portraits.
 I give help to beginners when and if they ask for it, and I’m planning to run monthly day workshops for beginners according to demand.